Sep905/MIMICIII_GloVe_retrofitted/README.md

 3. ```test_ytrue.pkl``` true probabilities for each example in the test set;

-## Results, plot and visualization
+## Prediction results, plot and visualization
 Scores achieved in AUC-ROC, AUC-PR and Brier-score when using the HCNN for mortality prediction.
 We compared the MIMIC-III text representaions learned with GloVe and enriched with UMLS synonyms by using Retrofitting in the 48H ICU mortality prediction task: